Kure Atoll: 20th century

 From 1960 to 1992, a United States Coast Guard LORAN station was located on Green Island.
 A short coral runway was built on the island to support Coast Guard operations, but it was abandoned and is currently unusable.
 Although there is no permanent human population, the atoll is formally part of the City and County of Honolulu.
 It became a state wildlife sanctuary in 1981.

-Since 1993 the Hawaii Department of Land and Natural Resources and volunteers from the Kure Atoll Conservancy group have helped to restore the atoll to a more natural state.
+Since 1993, the Hawaii Department of Land and Natural Resources and volunteers from the Kure Atoll Conservancy group have helped to restore the atoll to a more natural state.
 Jean-Michel Cousteau produced a video on a voyage to Kure which first aired in 2006.
 Since 2010 the Division of Forestry and Wildlife has had a year-round presence on Kure Atoll.

 21st century

-In 2002 the wreck of a 19th-century whaling ship was found at Kure Atoll.
+In 2002, the wreck of a 19th-century whaling ship was found at Kure Atoll.
 This wreck was further explored in 2005, 2006, and 2008; it is thought it may be the wreck of the sailing ship Parker.
 The Parker was a whaling ship that wrecked on Kure Atoll in 1842.
 The crew was rescued after a few months.

 The wreck of the USS Saginaw was found in 2003.
 The research dive studying the wreck was featured in the book A Civil War Gunboat in Pacific Waters: Life on Board USS Saginaw.

 In 2008, the shipwreck of the vessel Gledstanes was found.
 The Gledstanes was a British whaling ship that wrecked in 1837.

 In 2010, the wreck of a sailboat was recovered from Kure Atoll.
-The sailboat was discovered in 2007, and was determined to be the boat of sailor who departed from Fiji in 2006, but was lost at sea.
+The sailboat was discovered in 2007, and was determined to be the boat of a sailor who departed from Fiji in 2006, but was lost at sea.

-In 2020 a crew of four stayed on the island from February through to October.
+In 2020, a crew of four stayed on the island from February through October.
 While there is no television or cell phone service, limited internet connectivity allows for emails to be sent and received.
 The island is occupied by two crews each year that are rotated in and out.
 Their job is to keep an eye on the island, and they also try to clean up trash that washes up on the island.

+In the 2020s, removing ghost nets and marine debris from Kure and other northwest Hawaiian islands remains a big concern, which are known to endanger wildlife and pollute environment.